Ian Kinsler: 2006: Rookie

 With Alfonso Soriano having been traded in the off-season, Kinsler won the Rangers' starting second base job in spring training in 2006 over Mark DeRosa.
 "Ian Kinsler came as advertised", said Showalter.

 He made his major league debut against the Boston Red Sox on Opening Day on April 3, 2006, and got his first major league hit in his first major league at bat, off Curt Schilling.
 Kinsler said: The crowd was full; I had the butterflies going, so to get that hit was huge.
 The family was in town....
 To go out there and face one of the best pitchers of all time, you've got to be locked in.
 It's your first game, your first big league experience—it was unbelievable to face that guy.

 He was hitting .476 when he dislocated his left thumb sliding head-first into second base on April 11, 2006, and was placed on the disabled list.
 "I knew it wasn't good when I looked down and I saw the top part of the thumb pointing in at me", Kinsler said.
 He came back 41 games later on May 25, and went 3–4 with a single and two home runs, to lead the Rangers to an 8–7 victory over the Oakland Athletics.
 "I hope the fans don't expect that much every night", he joked.

 While Kinsler started off the season batting ninth in the lineup, in June Showalter moved him up to seventh.
 "I think as Ian's career progresses, he'll move up in the batting order", predicted Showalter.
 For the season, he started 31 games batting seventh, 30 batting eighth, 20 batting sixth, 19 batting ninth, 12 batting second, 3 batting leadoff, 2 batting third, and 1 batting fifth.

 Kinsler finished 2006 with a .286 batting average, 14 home runs, 55 RBIs, and a team-leading 11 stolen bases in 423 at bats.
 He batted .300 with runners in scoring position, and .300 when the game was tied.
 He led all AL rookies with 27 doubles, and his .454 slugging percentage was the seventh-best in a season since 2000 by an AL rookie with at least 400 at bats.
 Defensively, in August he tied a team record by recording five double plays in one game.
 He also led all American League (AL) second basemen in both range factor (5.58) and errors (18).
-He was named Texas Rangers 2006 Rookie of the Year.
+He was named Rangers 2006 Rookie of the Year.